-Dabbous (1977) reported 10 Pusher 500 and 700 HPAM residual resistance factors (ranging from 1.0 to 18) in which he did specify brine throughput values.
+Dabbous (1977) reported 10 Pusher 500 and 700 HPAM residual resistance factors (ranging from 1.0 to 18) in which he did specify brine-throughput values.
 As expected, residual resistance factor generally decreased with increased throughput, although some odd exceptions were noted.
-Chauveteau and Kohler (1974) observed a residual resistance factor of 2.5 after 8 PV of brine, following a 5.3-cp Pusher 500 HPAM bank.
+Chauveteau and Kohler (1974) observed a residual resistance factor of 2.5 after 8 PV of brine, after a 5.3-cp Pusher 500 HPAM bank.
 Dey and Baijal (1978) reported residual resistance factors from 1.06 to 13 after "several PV" of brine after HPAM banks.

 Large variations in residual resistance factors were seen in literature data.
 Several factors may be responsible for these large variations.
-First, core-to-core mineralogy variations may cause part of the scatter, since permeability reduction may depend on polymer adsorption and polymer adsorption depends strongly on mineralogy (especially clay and iron content).
+First, core-to-core mineralogy variations may cause part of the scatter because permeability reduction may depend on polymer adsorption and polymer adsorption depends strongly on mineralogy (especially clay and iron content).
 A second, major reason for the scatter is probably that insufficient brine was injected to drive the core to a true residual resistance factor.
 Only two cases in the literature reported flushing the core with more than 10 PV of brine.
 Exactly how much brine should be injected for a given core remains to be established.

-For adsorbed polymers, resistance factors ( $F_r$ , apparent viscosities in porous media relative to brine) and residual resistance factors ( $F{rr}$ , permeability reduction values) can increase with decreasing permeability, especially below 100 md (Pye 1964, Jennings et al. 1971, Hirasaki and Pope 1974, Vela et al. 1976, Jewett and Schurz 1979, Duda et al. 1983, Zaitoun and Kohler 1987, Rousseau et al. 2005).
-In other words, these polymers can reduce the flow capacity of low permeability rock by a greater factor than high permeability rock.
-Depending on the magnitude of this effect, vertical flow profiles can be harmed, even though the polymer penetrates significantly farther into the high permeability rock (Seright 1988, Liang et al. 1993, Zhang and Seright 2007, Seright 2010).
+For adsorbed polymers, resistance factors ( $F_r$ , apparent viscosities in porous media relative to brine) and residual resistance factors ( $F{rr}$ , permeability-reduction values) can increase with decreasing permeability, especially less than 100 md (Pye 1964; Jewett and Schurz 1970; Jennings et al. 1971; Hirasaki and Pope 1974; Vela et al. 1976; Duda et al. 1983; Zaitoun and Kohler 1987; Rousseau et al. 2005).
+In other words, these polymers can reduce the flow capacity of low-permeability rock by a greater factor than high-permeability rock.
+Depending on the magnitude of this effect, vertical-flow profiles can be harmed, even though the polymer penetrates significantly farther into the high-permeability rock (Seright 1988, 2010; Liang et al. 1993; Zhang and Seright 2007).

-How Much Brine Must be Flushed to Reach a Stabilized Residual Resistance Factor?
+How Much Brine Must Be Flushed To Reach a Stabilized Residual Resistance Factor?.
 A core experiment was performed to monitor residual resistance factors as a function of PV throughput.
-The Dundee sandstone core was 122-cm long and $3.81 \times 3.81$ -cm in cross-section, with a porosity of 0.203 and pore volume of 358.8 cm.
-The core had four internal pressure taps that divided the core into five 24.4-cm long sections.
-After saturating the core with brine (2.52% TDS), 10 PV (3.6 liters) of 1000-ppm SNF Flopaam 3830S in 2.52% TDS brine was injected at a velocity of 2.1 ft/d.
-This solution had a viscosity of 10.1 cp at 7.3 s-1, 25°C. Subsequently, 100 PV of brine (2.52% TDS) was injected, while monitoring the residual resistance factor in the middle three core sections (73-cm in length).
-The results are shown in Fig. 11.
-This figure reveals that residual resistance factors were still decreasing after injecting 100 PV of brine.
+The Dundee sandstone core was 122 cm long and $3.81 \times 3.81 \text{ cm}^2$ in cross section, with a porosity of 0.203 and PV of 358.8 cm.
+The core had four internal-pressure taps that divided the core into five 24.4-cm-long sections.
+After saturating the core with brine (2.52% TDS), 10 PV (3.6L) of 1,000-ppm SNF Flopaam 3830S in 2.52% TDS brine was injected at a velocity of 2.1 ft/D. This solution had a viscosity of 10.1 cp at 7.3 seconds-1 and 25 °C. Subsequently, 100 PV of brine (2.52% TDS) was injected and the residual resistance factor in the middle three core sections (73 cm in length) was monitored.
+The results are shown in Fig. 13.
+Fig. 13 reveals that residual resistance factors were still decreasing after injecting 100 PV of brine.
 The final value after 100 PV was 2.2.